ahv15/ProjectProposal/README.md

 - Used this approach for our KMeans __unsupervised__ model.

 #### Removing label redundancy:
 - As noted in our midterm report, we had a lot of redundant labels that had a lot of overlap and confused the models, dropping their accuracy.
 So after inspecting the confusion matrix we found labels that were similar and had a lot of overlap and combined them as one distinct label.
 Performing this provdied a blanket accuracy increase of ~10% for all our models.
 We investigate the confusion matrices before and after for each model in the model metrics section to get a better understanding.
+We reduced unique labels from 23 down to 13 unique labels.

 ### Machine Learning Models Implemented